-Thanks to our friends at Sea Cuisine for sponsoring these Smoky Salt and Vinegar Roasted potatoes – paired with their Potato Crusted Cod Fillets, this is the most delicious homemade take on English Fish and Chips!
-With baby Yukon gold potatoes, apple cider vinegar, smoked salt, liquid smoke, fresh rosemary and bacon these potatoes have the most smoky, tangy and addicting flavor in every bite!
+Roasted Baby Potatoes With Smoky Salt And Vinegar, thanks to our sponsors at Sea Cuisine !
+Paired with their Potato Crusted Cod Fillets, this is the most delicious homemade take on English Fish and Chips!
+With roasted gold potatoes, apple cider vinegar, smoked salt, liquid smoke, fresh rosemary and bacon these potatoes have the most smoky, tangy and addicting flavor in every bite!

 One of my favorite comfort meals of all time will forever be Fish & Chips!❤️ All that salty, vinegary, crispy fried goldenness makes my mouth water just thinking about it.😋